5 Best Ways to Prevent Sunburn and How to Avoid It

 Now, if you want to protect yourself from the sun, these items can help.

-For sunglasses, even the $5 ones you see at the gas station will do.
+For sunglasses, the $5 ones you see at the gas station will do but polarized sunglasses give one better coverage and nock down much of the glare.

 5. Hydrate